 Once this change has been made, the ambari-agent must be restarted to begin running as the non-root user.

-The non-root functionality relies on sudo to run specific commands that require elevated privileges as defined in the Sudoer Configuration.
-The sudo configuration is split into three sections: Customizable Users, Non-Customizable Users, Commands, and Sudo Defaults.
+The non-root functionality relies on sudo to run specific commands that require elevated privileges as defined in the Sudoer Configuration - Ambari Agents.
+The sudo configuration is split into these sections: